tonyzeng2016/entroPy/README.md

 ```sh
 python example_titanic.py
 ```
-trained on train.csv,test on test.csv and gendermodel.csv, the final accuracy is  82.30%(features chosen arbitrarily).
+trained on train.csv,tested on test.csv and gendermodel.csv, the final accuracy was  82.30%(features chosen arbitrarily).